 Preparing your makeup for traveling is not an endeavor to be taken lightly.
 After all, with TSA regulations and baggage handlers who don't care that you have a fragile, limited-edition makeup palette in your suitcase, it's a rather harrowing experience for your beauty products.
 Okay, so we're being slightly hyperbolic.
 Packing a travel makeup bag isn't exactly a quest on par with throwing the One Ring into the fires of Mount Doom, but it can be tricky.
-Should you pack that eye shadow you've never worn before but could suddenly be struck with a need for?
+Should you pack that eyeshadow you've never worn before but could suddenly be struck with a need for?
 What's the best way to travel with a liquid foundation?
 And seriously, when will we learn how to pack makeup for a flight?

 Invest in a Padded Makeup Bag

 De Santino has some sound advice when it comes to packing your liquids: Always use a carry-on.
 "I always like to keep my makeup and skincare in my carry-on, so I stick to solids and travel sizes for all liquids.
-You'll be able to retouch before you deboard the plane, and worst-case scenario, if your luggage, unfortunately, gets lost, at least you'll still be able to wash your face and throw some makeup on to feel a little better," De Santino says.
+You'll be able to retouch before you de-board the plane, and worst-case scenario, if your luggage gets lost, at least you'll still be able to wash your face and throw some makeup on to feel a little better," he says.

 Rather DIY it?
-De Santino says to put your lotions, serums, and any other liquids, like foundation, into contact lens cases," De Santino says.
-"They look tiny but can hold a surprisingly large amount of product and seal up really well, so you don't have to worry about spills in your bag!"
+De Santino says to put your lotions, serums, and any other liquids, like foundation, into a contact lens cases.
+"They look tiny but can hold a surprisingly large amount of product and seal up really well, so you don't have to worry about spills in your bag," he says.

 "If traveling with powder compacts, ensure they arrive intact by placing a cotton pad (or, if you still have the puff that came with it) inside and pack on the top of your makeup bag.
 Pad the top of your bag with additional cotton pad for extra cushion," De Santino says.